U.S. Senate leader introduces emergency coronavirus bill, sets bipartisan talks

 (Graphic: Tracking the spread of the global coronavirus link: here)

-Reporting by Richard Cowan, David Morgan, Susan Cornwell and Patricia Zengerle; Writing by Susan Cornwell; Editing by Scott Malone, Paul Simao, Rosalba O'Brien and Daniel Wallis
+Reporting by Richard Cowan, David Morgan, Susan Cornwell and Patricia Zengerle; Writing by Susan Cornwell; Editing by Scott Malone, Paul Simao, Rosalba O'Brien, Daniel Wallis and Cynthia Osterman